SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Introduction

-The main contributions of this paper are as follows: \begin{enumerate} \item We propose a comprehensive methodology for code completion models that organically integrates and improves upon the data construction techniques, and training methods from several existing works~\cite{yang2024execrepobench,huang2024opencoder, li2025aixcoder}, resulting in a new state-of-the-art (SOTA) model for FIM code completion. \item We empirically evaluate several mainstream code completion models and discuss the gap between model capabilities and their successful application in completion tools, specifically addressing the issue of models erroneously repeating one or more lines of existing context. \end{enumerate}
+The main contributions of this paper are as follows: \begin{enumerate} \item We propose a comprehensive methodology for code completion models that organically integrates and improves upon the data construction and training methods from several existing works~\cite{yang2024execrepobench,huang2024opencoder, li2025aixcoder, sagtani2025improving}, resulting in a new state-of-the-art (SOTA) model \Coder\ for FIM code completion based on Seed-Coder-8B-Base. \item We empirically evaluate several mainstream code completion models and discuss the gap between model capabilities and their successful application in completion tools, specifically addressing the issue of models erroneously repeating nearby context. \end{enumerate}

 The structure of this paper is as follows.
 Section~\ref{section:methodology} introduces the background and motivation of our research, and Section~\ref{section:related_work} reviews related work on applying LLMs to domains such as code completion.
-Section~\ref{section:methodology} provides a detailed account of our entire process, from data acquisition (Section~\ref{section:data-sources}) and data processing (Section~\ref{section:data-construction}) to training details (Section~\ref{section:training_details}).
+Section~\ref{section:methodology} provides a detailed account of our entire process, from data retrieval (Section~\ref{section:data-sources}) and data construction (Section~\ref{section:data-construction}) to details in model post-training(Section~\ref{section:training_details}).
 To validate the effectiveness of our method, in Section~\ref{section:evaluation}, we conduct a comprehensive evaluation of all baseline models and \Coder\ on file-level and repository-level code completion tasks, followed by an in-depth analysis of the results.
 Based on these experimental findings, Section~\ref{section:discussion} discusses the gap between code completion performance on test sets versus in practical applications.
 Section~\ref{section:validity} addresses the limitations of the current work.
-Finally, Section~\ref{section:conclusion} concludes the paper and suggests directions for future work.
+Finally, Section~\ref{section:conclusion} concludes the paper.